-Top 5 2nd Quarter Trades of Re - GuruFocus.com
+Top 5 2nd Quarter Trades of RE - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Requisite Capital Management, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were RED CEDAR INVESTMENT MANAGEMENT, LLC’s top five trades of the quarter.

-During the quarter, Requisite Capital Management, LLC bought 451,492 shares of ARCA:JEPI for a total holding of 1,468,063.
-The trade had a 8.61% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $59.08.
+During the quarter, RED CEDAR INVESTMENT MANAGEMENT, LLC bought 666,762 shares of ARCA:GSG for a total holding of 2,216,870.
+The trade had a 2.52% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $24.16.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Requisite Capital Management, LLC reduced their investment in BATS:USMV by 241,034 shares.
-The trade had a 6.08% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $75.47.
+RED CEDAR INVESTMENT MANAGEMENT, LLC reduced their investment in ARCA:IWB by 27,524 shares.
+The trade had a 0.96% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $225.9.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI USA Min Vol Factor ETF has a price-earnings ratio of 20.78 and a price-book ratio of 3.96.
+In terms of valuation, iShares Russell 1000 ETF has a price-earnings ratio of 18.01 and a price-book ratio of 3.40.

-During the quarter, Requisite Capital Management, LLC bought 149,374 shares of BATS:JPST for a total holding of 636,577.
-The trade had a 2.33% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $50.32.
+RED CEDAR INVESTMENT MANAGEMENT, LLC reduced their investment in ARCA:SPY by 13,453 shares.
+The trade had a 0.84% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $408.8.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 308,649 shares in NYSE:ELY, giving the stock a 2.24% weight in the equity portfolio.
-Shares traded for an average price of $24.26 during the quarter.
+The guru established a new position worth 183,405 shares in ARCA:SPD, giving the stock a 0.79% weight in the equity portfolio.
+Shares traded for an average price of $28.74 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, PowerShares QQQ Trust Ser 1 has a price-earnings ratio of 21.93 and a price-book ratio of 5.89.
+In terms of valuation, Simplify US Equity PLUS Downside Convexity ETF has a price-book ratio of 3.52.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.